100 Beautiful Spanish Words

 Meaning: An Italian person.

-The above Argentinian words would be unfamiliar to many if not most Spanish speakers in other countries, although, depending on how much contact there’s been between particular segments, there are many Spanish speakers that would recognize the word.
-If you travel to Uruguay or even Chile, since those countries are close to graphically and historically, you may not have such a difficult time being understood if you use these words.
+These Argentinian words may be unfamiliar to many Spanish speakers in other countries, although some may recognize them depending on regional contact.
+If you travel to Uruguay or even Chile, you may not have such a difficult time being understood, since these countries are geographically and historically close to Argentina.

 Spanish is a beautiful language because it is rich in vowels and vocabulary.
-You’ll have plenty of opportunity to express yourself in a beautiful manner if you know Spanish.
-Like all Romance languages, words are often of Latin origin.
-Influences from neighboring and overseas cultures can cause significant variation in the Spanish spoken in different countries.
-It is also a useful language, and it will allow you to speak to hundreds of millions of people throughout the world.
-Moreover, there’s a wealth of literature and movies and music in Spanish that can enhance your knowledge and love of the language.
+You’ll have plenty of opportunities to express yourself beautifully if you know Spanish.
+Like all Romance languages, many words come from Latin.
+Influences from neighboring and overseas cultures create significant variation across Spanish-speaking regions.

-Now that we’ve given you a bit of cultural background and whet your appetite for the Spanish language, hopefully, at least, let’s proceed with 100 beautiful words in Spanish:
+Now that we’ve given you a bit of cultural background and whetted your appetite for Spanish, let’s proceed with 100 beautiful words:

 1. Bonita